Wet Areas

 The design and installation of wet areas must comply with NZBC clause E3 Internal moisture.

-Its objectives are that wet areas must:
+The objectives of clause E3 are that wet areas must:

 - safeguard against illness, injury and loss of amenity from the accumulation of moisture